sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 helm rollback sourcegraph
 ```

-If you are rolling back more than a single version, then you must also [roll back your database](../../how-to/rollback_database.md), as database migrations (which may have run at some point uring the upgrade) are guaranteed to be compatible with one previous minor version.
+If you are rolling back more than a single version, then you must also [rollback your database](../../how-to/rollback_database.md), as database migrations (which may have run at some point during the upgrade) are guaranteed to be compatible with one previous minor version.

 ### Database Migrations